Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 The next stops on this optional day we did not do as we didn’t have this extra day.
 Therefore, no photos, but here is all the information about those places.

-Neptune’s Staircase - Scotland Road Trip Itinerary
+Neptune’s Staircase on a Scotland Road Trip Itinerary

 Neptune’s Staircase © The Luxury Travelers